microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 ## Properties declarations on functions

-TypeScript 3.1 brings the ability to define properties on function declarations and `const`-declared functons, simply by assigning to properties on these functions in the same scope.
+TypeScript 3.1 brings the ability to define properties on function declarations and `const`-declared functions, simply by assigning to properties on these functions in the same scope.
 This allows us to write canonical JavaScript code without resorting to `namespace` hacks.
 For example: